Signals for vector-like leptons in an $S_3$-symmetric 2HDM at ILC: Collider Searches

 To generate the signal and SM background at leading order (LO), we use the public package {\tt MG5aMC@NLO}~\cite{Alwall:2014hca}.
 We first use the following $\it{acceptance~cuts}$ :

 Here $p_T^{j(\ell)}, ~|\eta_{j(\ell)}|$ are the transverse momentum and pseudo-rapidity of jets (leptons). $\Delta R_{ij}$ is defined as : $\Delta R_{ij} = \sqrt{\Delta \eta_{ij}^2 + \Delta \phi_{ij}^2}$, where $\Delta \eta_{ij}$ ($\Delta \phi_{ij}$) is the difference between the pseudo-rapidity (azimuthal angles) of $i^{\rm th}$ and $j^{\rm th}$ particle in the final state.
 Subsequent decays of the unstable particles are incorporated in {\tt Pythia8}~\cite{Sjostrand:2014zea}.
 To emulate the detector effects into the analysis, we pass the signal and background events in {\tt Delphes-3.4.1} ~\cite{deFavereau:2013fsa} using the default ILD detector simulation card.
-We note that further improvement in results are obtained from traditional cut-based analysis by using Decorrelated Boosted Decision Tree (BDTD) algorithm embedded in TMVA (Toolkit for Multivariate Data Analysis) \cite{Hocker:2007ht} platform.
+We note that the results obtained from traditional cut-based analysis are improved further by using Decorrelated Boosted Decision Tree (BDTD) algorithm embedded in TMVA (Toolkit for Multivariate Data Analysis) \cite{Hocker:2007ht} platform.
 The signal significance $\mathcal{S}$ can be calculated in both cut-based and multivariate analysis using $\mathcal{S} = \sqrt{2\Big[(S + B) \log\Big(\frac{S + B}{B}\Big)- S\Big]}$, with $S (B)$ denoting the number of signal (background) events surviving the cuts on relevant kinematic variables.